 10% to IRS if you did not have federal withholding

-3% for residents of other states that do tax unemployment and do not have state withholding (states with no income tax or AL, CA, MT, NJ, PA and VA do not tax UE)
+3% for residents of other states that do tax unemployment and have unemployment from a state that does not have state withholding (states with no income tax or AL, CA, MT, NJ, PA and VA do not tax UE)

 On the total of any Rental Income